deltachat/deltachat-core-rust/deltachat-rpc-server/npm-package/Readme.md

 - https://docs.npmjs.com/cli/v6/configuring-npm/package-json#cpu
 - https://docs.npmjs.com/cli/v6/configuring-npm/package-json#os

+When you import this package it searches for the rpc server in the following locations and order:
+1. `DELTA_CHAT_RPC_SERVER` environment variable
+2. prebuilds in npm packages
+3. in PATH, but there an additional version check is performed

 ## How do you built this package in CI

 - To build platform packages, run the `build_platform_package.py` script: